JonathanEleiott/CLI-commands/README.md

   - git add [file names]-> moves files/folders to the staging area
   - git commit -> takes everything from the staging area and makes it permanent
     - -m "message" -> shortcut for writing a message on your commit
+  - git remote -> another location
+    - add -> add connection
+    - nickname -> name of the connection (most commonly origin)
+    - location -> where is the actual connection
+  - git push -> send your code somewhere
+    - nickname -> nickname of the place you want to send your code to
+    - branch name -> which branch do you want to push

 - 3 stages
   - working directory (red)